Little Ten Conference

 The Little Ten Conference is the oldest continuous high school athletic conference in the state of Illinois.
 Founded in 1919, it comprised the following small high schools in northern Illinois: Earlville, Hinckley, Leland, Paw Paw, Plano, Rollo, Sandwich, Shabbona, Somonauk, and Waterman.
 The conference is still in operation and currently consists of the following members: DePue, Earlville, Hinckley-Big Rock, Indian Creek, Kirkland Hiawatha, LaMoille, Leland, Newark, Serena, Somonauk, and the Illinois Mathematics and Science Academy (IMSA).
 Over the years, there have been a number of other area schools in the conference, including Malta.

 Eight of the original ten schools are still members in some form.
 Charter members consist of Earlville, Leland, Somonauk, Hinckley (now combined into Hinckley Big Rock), and Paw Paw, Shabbona, Waterman, & Rollo (which have respectively merged to form Indian Creek.)

+The Little Ten conference gets reported in many sources with the biggest being the Little 10 Network, on Instagram.

 In February 2019, the Little Ten Conference held its 100th league boys basketball tournament.

 Schools in the conference compete in 8-Man Football, Competitive Cheer, Competitive Dance, Music, Boys Soccer, Girls Volleyball, Boys and Girls Basketball, Boys Baseball and Girls Softball.